mike-c2/odin-mastermind/README.md

 - **Code Maker**: You pick a secret code and the Computer will try to guess it within 8 turns.

-All codes that you enter must be 4 digits long and consist of these characters: A, B, C, D, E, F, G
+All codes that you enter must be 4 digits long and consist of these characters: A, B, C, D, E, F

 Duplicate characters are allowed and the input is case insensitive.
 Here are some examples of valid characters: